Thibaud05/api-to-redux/README.md

 - fetch-mock

 # How use it ?
-## Fetch, create, update and remove a ressource
+## create, update, read and delete a ressource

 First define your url and version in `apiConfig.js`